We all grew up on bicycles with training wheels, and some of us just hit the ground running and tried a bicycle without them.

 - Adjustable and Scalable: You can adjust the seat on most balance bikes to make room for older kids.
 If they’re just getting to cycling at an older age, or they’re growing but haven’t mastered balance, it can scale up with them as they age and grow.

-- Fast Track to Unassisted Bicycle Riding: No training wheels means they’re not learning on a system that they’ll never use in the real world as older kids.
+- Fast Track to Unassisted Bicycle Riding: No training wheels mean they’re not learning on a system that they’ll never use in the real world as older kids.
 Training wheels are something you learn to work with and then shed all at once, but with a balance bike, you’re actually making it easier to transition to using a bicycle completely unassisted.
 It makes the process faster, and more effective.

 - Slightly More Dangerous Than Training Wheels: Because there’s no guardrail, your little ones are going to fall more often.
 Because it’s slower than a drivetrain bicycle for kids, the injuries won’t be that bad but expect them to fall over.
 Just hype them up and get them back in the saddle to try again.